courtois-neuromod/cneuromod-things/THINGS/README.md

 ## THINGS/fmriprep

-The ``THINGS/fmriprep`` submodule includes bids-formatted bold data preprocessed with fmriprep in MNI and native subject (T1w) space, saved with functional brain masks and noise confounds.
+The ``THINGS/fmriprep`` submodule includes bids-formatted BOLD data preprocessed with fmriprep in MNI and native subject (T1w) space, saved with functional brain masks and noise confounds.

 It contains the ``sourcedata/things`` submodule, which includes:
 - raw fMRI files